Lindsey Vonn’s mistake opens door for snowboarder Ester Ledecka’s stunning win

 The expected storyline was years in the making.

 For eight years, Lindsey Vonn has dreamed of returning to her sport's biggest stage.
-She was crushed four years ago when a knee injury prevented her from competing in Sochi.
+She was crushed four years ago when a knee injury prevented her from competing in Sochi, Russia.

 Recommended Stories For You